rrishabhj/anirudhramanan.github.io/_posts/2016-04-02-android-strictmode.markdown

 {% endhighlight %}

 Easy Right?
-Enable strict mode in your Application class, and make sure your programmers, and you (obviously :P) write codes in such a way that it prevents [ANR dialogs](http://developer.android.com/training/articles/perf-anr.html) from being shown to users.
+Enable strict mode in your Application class, and make sure the developers, including you (obviously :P) write and validate codes so that it prevents [ANR dialogs](http://developer.android.com/training/articles/perf-anr.html) from being shown to users.